NikolayJuly/drain-work-pool/Sources/WorkPoolDraning/WorkPoolDraning.docc/WorkPoolDraning.md

 ## Process existed collection

 Also you can use `process` method on `Collection` or `AsyncSequence`.
-Keep in mind that clousre might be called in random order, depending on an execution speed of each process call.
+Keep in mind that closure might be called in random order, depending on an execution speed of each process call.
 ```
 try await array.process(limitingMaxConcurrentOperationCountTo: 5, { ... })
 ```